 What does a narcissist and a butterfly have in common?
 Mimicry.
-In some of my previous articles I have stated that the narcissist is a psychopath wanna be.
+In some of my previous articles I have stated that the full-blown NPD narcissist is a psychopath wanna be.
 In reality, the narcissist is delicate and fragile much like a butterfly.
 In order for a narcissist to protect themselves from harm, they mimic a more dangerous or imposing animal just like a butterfly does.
-While a butterfly displays giant 'eyes' on their wings to communicate to potential predators that they are dangerous and should should not be messed with, so too does the narcissist adopt a giant ego and the facade of experiencing no empathy and emotions just like their more dangerous counterparts - the psychopath.
+While a butterfly displays giant 'eyes' on their wings to communicate to potential predators that they are dangerous and should not be messed with, so too does the narcissist adopt a giant ego and the façade of experiencing no empathy and emotions just like their more dangerous counterparts - the psychopath.

-If either healthy child tries to leave, 9 out of the 10 psychopaths will push him back in.
-The fight will provide way too much sadistic pleasure for the psychopaths to allow this little wimp try and leave without drawing some blood.
-If the children are lucky, they may be able to convince the one healthy audience member to create a gap that they can quickly escape through.
-If not then the healthy children can only leave the circle in one of two ways.
-They get beaten to a bloody pulp and the psychopaths disperse once their blood lust has been satiated.
-Or, they can go bat shit crazy.
+If either healthy child tries to leave the fight circle, 9 out of the 10 psychopaths surrounding them will push them back in as the fight will provide way too much sadistic pleasure for the psychopaths to allow these two little wimpy kids try and leave without at least drawing some blood.
+If the children are lucky, they may be able to convince the one healthy audience member to create a gap so that they can quickly escape.
+If not, the two healthy children can only leave the circle in one of two ways.
+They can either allow themselves to get beaten to a bloody pulp and so hope that the psychopaths disperse once their blood lust has been satiated or they can go bat shit crazy.
 They pummel their opponent and bite and scratch and do whatever is necessary to inflict horror and pain on the opposition.
-After this horrifyingly violent attack, how many psychopaths do you think will try and prevent the once healthy and non-violent child from leaving the circle?
+After this horrifyingly violent attack, how many psychopaths do you think will try and prevent the child who went bat shit crazy from leaving the circle?
 Probably none.